ursweiss/7-Segment-LED-Clock/README.md

 - Single blank line between functions/blocks
 - No trailing whitespace
 - Use `const char*` over Arduino `String` where possible
+- Use ConfigManager for all runtime settings (avoid global variables)
+- Follow logging conventions with Logger macros (LOG_INFO, LOG_ERROR, LOG_DEBUG)
-- All config options must remain in `config.h`
+- All config options must be in both `config.h` and `config_rename.h`
 - **Never modify `_legacy/` folder**

 ### Adding Features
 1. Keep modular architecture (separate .h/.cpp files)
 2. Use TaskScheduler for periodic tasks
-3. Add config options to both `config.h` and `config_rename.h`
+3. Add new settings to Config struct in ConfigManager.h
+4. Update both `config.h` and `config_rename.h` with new options
+5. Update `schema.h` for web UI integration (embedded JSON schema)
-4. Update this README with new features
+6. Update this README with new features
-5. Test WiFi resilience and error handling
+7. Test WiFi resilience and error handling

 ## License